 Chiang Rai Chiang Rai Province, Thailand Travel Guide

 The Golden Triangle, important in history, marks the meeting point of The kingdom of thailand, Laos, and Myanmar, famously known for past opium cultivation.
-The site features a viewpoint, the Hall of Opium museum, and options for boat excursions on the Mekong River.
+The site features a viewpoint, the Hall of Opium museum, and options for boat trips on the Mekong river River.
 It sits approximately 1 to 1.5 hours drive from Chiang Rai.

 Choosing the right transportation is central to a rewarding day trip.